Apatllola/CC-QA-recruitment-test/README.md

 Please create a markdown readme file named ``readme.md`` which includes clear instructions on how to execute your test scenarios.

 ### TASK 4: Create a JSON file
-Please create a simple JSON file which which includes an array.
+Please create a simple JSON file which includes an array.
 This can be about any topic of your choosing e.g. describe your perfect car

 ## What we are assessing: